ESPript 3.0

 • ENDscript:

-• ENDscript is a friendly Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
+• ENDscript is a friendly Web server that automatically extracts and displays a comprehensive analysis of primary to quaternary protein structure information.
 Several ENDscript representations are produced with ESPript.

 • T-Coffee:

-• T-Coffee is a collection of tools for computing, evaluating and manipulating multiple alignments of DNA, RNA, protein sequences and structures.
+• T-Coffee is a collection of tools for caclulating, evaluating and manipulating multiple alignments of DNA, RNA and protein sequences and structures.

 • NPS@:

 • NPS@ is an interactive Web server dedicated to protein sequence analysis.
-NPS@ can carry out multiple sequence alignments with ClustalW or MultAlin and resulting outputs can be rendered with ESPript.
+NPS@ can perform multiple sequence alignments using ClustalW or MultAlin, and the resulting output can be displayed using ESPript.

 • MultAlin:

-• MultAlin is a multiple sequence alignment program with hierarchical clustering.
+• MultAlin is a program for multiple sequence alignment with hierarchical clustering.
 Resulting alignments can be rendered with ESPript.

 Google Scholar citations: ESPript 1 / ESPript 2 / ESPript 3